Chat with us, powered by LiveChat

 Will I have phone reception while on tour?

-Mobile phone reception is available around all major service centers within Kakadu, Litchfield, Arnhemland and Mardugal campground.
-There is a Satellite phone on every vehicle for emergencies.
+Mobile phone reception is available around all major service centers within Kakadu, Litchfield, Arnhemland, and Mardugal campground.
+Every vehicle has a Satellite phone for emergencies.

-The most important thing to remember is your on holidays and that’s a great reason to not have a phone!!
+The most important thing to remember is that you’re on holiday, and that’s a great reason not to have a phone.

-Can I smoke and drink of the vehicle?
+Can I smoke or drink in the vehicle?

-Smoking and drinking alcohol is prohibited inside a tourist vehicle under Australian Government regulation.
+Smoking and drinking alcohol is not prohibited inside a tourist vehicle under Australian Government regulation.

-Territory Expeditions will endeavor to create an enjoyable environment for all our passengers.
-Therefore we will reserve the right to remove any persons who threaten the safety of the guide or fellow passengers either physically or verbally.
-This will result in no refunds and they will be responsible for their own travel costs at that point.
+Territory Expeditions will endeavour to create an enjoyable environment for all our passengers.
+Therefore, we reserve the right to remove any persons who threaten the safety of the guide or fellow passengers, physically or verbally.
+This will result in no refunds, and they will be responsible for their travel costs.

 Let us share with you the complete Kakadu & Top End Northern Territory experience